(See also “Virtual Author Visits” in Digital Library section)

 Decide on when you would like an author to visit your school.
 Bear in mind that some authors are booked up between six-months to a year in advance, so it is always good to be as flexible as possible.

 Think about your budget.
 Costs can vary considerably.
-The Society of Authors recommends minimum rates of £200 a day and £150 for half a day but authors, particularly if they are well known, can charge £450 or even as much as £650 for a full day’s visit.
+Average rates quoted by the Society of Authors are around £400 – £600 a day and £300 for half a day but authors, particularly if they are well known, can charge £800 or even as much as £1,000 for a full day’s visit.
 In addition you will also be expected to cover any travel/ accommodation expenses that the author incurs.
 These costs can be reduced by booking an author who lives locally or by arranging for the author to visit another school in the area, thereby sharing expenses

 Once you have decided on all of the above you can start to compile a shortlist of suitable authors.
 If you have particular authors in mind they can be contacted via their individual websites or through their publishers’ publicity departments.
 However, if you are at a loss as to who to choose, there are a number of agencies who specialise in finding authors and even arranging bookings, but they do charge a small fee.
 (Please see associated links below)